OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-2-understanding-git/quiz/quiz.md

                     "An independent line of development separate from the main codebase", "A folder where completed features are archived" ],
-                correctAnswer: 2,
+                explanations: [
+                    "Branches allow parallel development, not backups.",
+                    "Branches are for development, not security.",
-                explanation: "A branch isolates your changes from the main project."
+                    "A branch isolates your changes from the main project.", "Branches are not folders."
+                ],
+                correctAnswer: 2
             },
             {
                 question: "What is one major benefit of using branches?",
                 options: [
-                    "You can lock files to prevent other developers from accessing them.", "You can experiment with new features without affecting the main codebase.", "You can automatically merge all changes without reviewing them.", "You can permanently delete old commits without risk."
+                    "You can lock files to prevent other developers from accessing them", "You can experiment with new features without affecting the main codebase", "You can automatically merge all changes without reviewing them", "You can permanently delete old commits without risk" ],
+                explanations: [
+                    "Branches allow collaborative work, not file locking.", "Branches isolate new work safely.",
+                    "Merging usually requires review.",
+                    "Deleting commits can still be risky."
                 ],
-                correctAnswer: 1,
+                correctAnswer: 1
-                explanation: "Branches isolate new work safely."
             },
             {
                 question: "What command would you use to create a new branch in Git?",